Geology Determines Destiny

 A cool thing about the study of geology is that it makes for great quotations.
 One of my favorites: “Civilization exists by geological consent, subject to change without notice.”

 Will Durant’s words certainly ring true when one thinks of the 1983 Mount Borah earthquake.
-The 7.3 Richter scale quake opened a rupture 23 miles long, at the base of the Lost River Range.
+The 7.3 Richter-scale quake opened a 23-mile-long rupture at the base of the Lost River Range.
 Mountains and valleys shifted apart by ten feet in some places, altering the underground plumbing.
 Some wells dried up and others doubled in output.

 Hunters near the epicenter that morning at 8:06 a.m. described what they saw.
 One hunter commented that “it looked like someone had taken scissors to a piece of paper and just cut it.”